 The limited availability of good paying jobs in the region has become a challenge for job seekers.
 Because these jobs are scarce, talent stealing, and job-hopping have occurred more frequently, especially during times of low unemployment.
 Commonly cited barriers to employment included access to childcare, affordable and/or quality housing, lack of technology/broadband infrastructure, minor offense records, and physical barriers, such as disabilities.
+These barriers are addressed by referring individuals to the appropriate community resources that assist with the identified barriers.
+The lack of broadband is an issue that is being addressed statewide; however, there is a need for infrastructure that must be established first.

 The use of sector-based partnerships has proven to be an effective approach to workforce development.
 Target sectors identified via planning efforts conducted in the West KY and Green River Local Areas reveal three (3) sectors which are common across the West Region: advanced manufacturing, healthcare, and transportation activities.
 Though not specifically listed, a focus on professional services growth has also been noted for the West Kentucky Local Area.
 A number of the demand occupations discussed previously are employed in these sectors, including truck drivers, nurses, and supervisory positions.
+As the West region shares occupational sectors and both areas have FAME chapters, the Business Services Teams coordinate and share ideas for successful events to assist certain industries, sectors and participants.
+Examples include coordination in OJT, hiring events and referrals for training across both local areas.
+The BST shares information with the business customer and the KCC staff and DSP share with individual job seekers and customers.
+This collaboration can assist workers throughout the region.

 Sector-based responses are in progress in the region.
 The region's community and technical colleges are working with major employers (especially in the manufacturing sector, but also including some healthcare organizations) to address some of the workforce shortages through work and learn models.
+The West region shares several initiatives/grants through our KCTCS partners.
+The West region collaborates and makes referrals to those programs, increasing entrepreneurship and scholarships for CDL and lineman programs.
+Those resources are shared with KCC customers through the Business service teams and direct service providers.
 Talent Pipeline Management (TPM) is an employer-led and demand driven approach for businesses to create and manage talent 'supply chains' by projecting talent needs and aligning those with education and workforce development systems.
 In Green River, it was recognized there is untapped potential in recruiting females in manufacturing.
 The Green River WDB, Owensboro Community and Technical College and Unifirst Corporation are partnering to provide an incumbent worker training program specifically for females in manufacturing.
 While on the job, OCTC provides instruction on-site.
 Upon completion of the program, the employees will earn an Associate of Applied Science in Industrial Maintenance.
 The Green River WDB is committed to increasing the talent pool through development and implementation of targeted populations including youth, ex-offenders, recovering substance abuse users, etc.